 Most people who use Pop Up tents say that they take them down when it gets windy.
 That is kind of ridiculous – especially if it is raining.

 This might not seem like a big deal, but one of the first rules of camping is to always leave your boots and shoes outside.
-Otherwise the tent gets stinky really fast and lots of dirt gets tracked inside.
+Otherwise the tent gets stinky and lots of dirt gets tracked inside.

 Most modern tents have a little area in front of the tent where the rain fly extends over.
 You can keep your boots and some other gear there so it doesn’t get wet if it starts raining.